 AMD B Series, Intel B*60 Intel H*70 Are Considered Mid Range Chipsets

-AMD B series and Intel B series chipsets are considered the favorite among the mid range builders.
+AMD B and Intel B series chipsets are considered mid-range builders’ favorites.
 Most average gamers tend to go for these chipsets.

 - AMD B450, B550 chipsets

 Intel H*70 chipsets are a notch better than the Intel B*60 series chipsets.

 |Asus PRIME B660M-A D4||LGA1700||$140||mATX|

 An average motherboard with midrange chipsets costs about $150.

 Again, most gamers on a budget prefer to go for these chipsets.
 These often offer just the right features an average gamer would need.